 1. The Second Party by signing this agreement,

 a.
-Assures that any information received from the Board or Education or the Cabinet for Health and Human Services (“The Cabinet”) relating to individuals on public assistance applicants and/or recipients will be maintained as confidential and will not be copied or given to any other governmental agency, individual or private concerns without written permission of the Cabinet or the applicant or recipients;
+Assures that any information received from the Board or Education or the Cabinet for Health and Human Services (“The Cabinet”) relating to individuals on public assistance applicants and/or recipients will be maintained as confidential and will not be copied or given to any other governmental agency, individual or private concerns without written permission of the Cabinet or the applicant or recipients, unless required by law;

 b.
 Takes all precautions to assure that information is safeguarded to maintain security over such information to assure it does not become available to unauthorized individuals;